 - Awakening The Brain: Written by Charlotte A. Tomaino

 - Drink. year: Written by Ann Dowsett Johnston

 - The Courage to Be Yourself: Written by Sue Patton Thoele

 - This Naked Mind: Control Alcohol: Written by Annie Grace

-Every morning or each night, spend a time to write down one thing you are thankful for.
+Every morning or each night, spend time writing down one thing you are thankful for.
 It can be a feeling, a person, an opportunity, a material possession, a place – anything.
 Gratitude, grateful thoughts and kindness should be our pillars of strength.
 Let’s keep out dark and let in light.
 Throw out the negatives and dump them into the dustbin.

-Before you consume alcohol, take a drag off a cigarette, or taking a drug, evoke yourself why you quit in the first initial stage.
+Before you consume substances like alcohol, take a drag off a cigarette, or taking a narcotics, evoke yourself why you quit in the first initial stage.
 Possibilities are good that you had an outstanding reason to quit.
 But as time passes, it becomes easier to forget the reasons you quit your addiction.
-You must keep in mind that as an addict, your body has an unmanageable physiological response to addiction.
-So, you need to be reminded of the pain, anxiety, and loneliness you felt when you first got sober.
+You must keep in mind that as an addict or patient, your body has an unmanageable physiological response to addiction.
+So, you always think about the pain, anxiety, and loneliness you felt when you first got sober.